Naming `eval` Scripts with the `//# sourceURL` Directive

 //# sourceURL=my-display-url.js directive.
 This allows developers to give

-a name to a script created by eval
+a name to a script created by eval or new Function, and get better stack

 traces.